anu-act-health-covid19-support/privatekit-data-granularity-assessment/README.md

 Person: Kathy Reid, 25th March 2020, 1200hrs

-* Exported data from the Private Kit application on mobile phone
+* Exported data from the Private Kit application on mobile phone.
+I've been running this for around 5 days.
 * this is held in this repo in [this file](https://github.com/ACT-COVID-19-TRACKER/privatekit-data-granularity-assessment/blob/master/1585096669577.null)
 * Examination of the data structure showed it was well-formed `JSON`, but _not_ `GeoJSON`.
 * Wrote a Python script to convert `JSON` to `GeoJSON`